Shuafat: Second Temple

-Late Roman and Byzantine periods
+Roman and Byzantine empires

 The abandoned or destroyed site was resettled on a smaller scale in the second–fourth centuries CE, with agricultural terraces recently exposed west of Shuʽfat Street.

-Crusader period
+Caliphates and Crusaders

 The place was known to the Crusaders as Dersophath or Dersophach.
 In March 1179, it was noted that its revenues went to the abbey of St Mary of Mount Sion as the result of a grant made by Anselm de Parenti.

 Remains of a Crusader structure in the center of the village have been found.
 Guérin thought it was possibly a church: "One [house] which still today bears the name El-Kniseh (the church), presents the remains of a Christian sanctuary facing east, whose windows were pointed and which dates in all likelihood from the Middle Ages.
 Some fine ashlars of antique appearance had been used, along with other smaller material, in the construction of this little church."
 However, Schick found no church, "simply an old Crusading building with two preserved windows.
 The walls are about 6 feet thick, against which the fellaheen houses are built and so it is not easy to recognise.
 It was a kind of khan built in the usual Crusading way, with a vault a little higher in the middle than semi-circular."
 Seikh 'Abd-allah's tomb was built on top of this church.

-Mamluk period

 Archaeologists discovered that agricultural terraces from the area were built and covered with topsoil during the Mamluk period (1260–1516).